Twin-2/reading-notes/301/Reading-09.md

 4. What do we have to do to make a module available?
     - module.export

+# class 9 lecture

+Promises:

+await axios is NOT a promise

+axios.get with .then is a promise function.

+a promise is an envalope for data

+state of a promise:
+- 3 states:
+    - pending
+    - resolved .then to open -> data
+    - rejected .catch to open -> error messeges
+- each state is an envalope

+## Node.js Modules
+10:28

+module.exports object is how you pass things around
+- this is the same as export default

+require(/path) is the same as import

+app.use = is a middleware function

+## Lifecycle methods

+componentDidMount: ass soon as the component is laoded

 ## Things I want to know more about

+res.send with .then statements? so do you need a res.send to get info back to the client?

+await could be used for a really complicated normal function not just axios.get, right?

+single thread?

+SRP within the context of our lab